 The league saw the first LDL rulebook published.
 The game style Double dodgeball was removed and side refereeing duties for teams was introduced.

 Doctor dodgeball also saw the introduction of the Doctor Net, although it was placed much closer to the wall than it is today.
 The number of dodgeballs on the court was set at nine and the Head Referee randomly placed the Ball of Triumph on the court.
 The Ball of Triumph was a dodgeball coated in duct tape, which held devastating consequences.

 Lister Dodgeball was starting to make a name for itself, which included Edmonton news station CFRN coming to do a piece on the peculiar league which had gained mass popularity over a year.

 The 2005-2006 Season

 There where three modifications to the rulebook during this season.
-The first being the inclusion of the “Only classic to modern rock.
-No dance, techno, or Eurotrash BULLSHIT.” clause to the rulebook, as the Executive Team felt that teams where not creating the best dodgeball playing environment with their music selections.
 This was also the first year where a plus-minus score was used as a tiebreaker in the standings.
-Also new to this season was the alteration that would forever impact the league: The Ball of Shame.
-The Ball of Shame in these days came with a seldom seen, because captains had the choice during game style selection to choose the Ball of Shame or the Ball of Triumph.
-Captains almost always chose the Ball of Triumph to inflict the most damage on their opposition.
+Also new to this season was an alteration that would forever impact the league: The Ball of Shame.
+The Ball of Shame in those days was rarely seen as captains had the choice during game selection to choose the Ball of Shame or the Ball of Triumph.
+Captains almost always chose the Ball of Triumph to inflict maximum damage on their opposition.

 2006 and On